-Why Generic Drugs are so less Expensive?
+Why are Generic Drugs so less Expensive?

-- Generic manufacturers are able to sell their products for lower prices because they do not pay for the costly clinical trials of the new drugs, for advertising, or for marketing and promotion.
+- Generic manufacturers are able to sell their products for lower prices because they do not pay for the costly clinical trials of the new drugs, for advertising, or marketing and promotion.

 - Multiple generic companies are often approved to market a single product.
 Competition in the marketplace often results in lower prices.